 12 Angry Men (1957)

 This film is about a dissenting juror in a murder trial trying to build a consensus with the other jurors.
 Nearly the entire film is set in the courtroom, and no names are used.
 A remake of the movie was produced under the same name in 1997.

 Paths of Glory (1957)

 Loosely based on Peter George’s thriller novel Red Alert, Dr. Strangelove is a satirical black comedy that satirizes the nuclear scare.
-In the film, an insane general orders a first strike nuclear attack on the Soviet Union, prompting politicians and generals to frantically try to prevent a nuclear apocalypse.
+In the film, an insane general orders a first strike nuclear attack on the Soviet Union, prompting politicians and generals to try to prevent a nuclear apocalypse frantically.

 An epic Spaghetti Western film starring Clint Eastwood, Lee Van Cleef, and Eli Wallach.
 The film is about three competing gunslingers racing to find a fortune in Confederate gold buried in a remote cemetery.
 It is the third movie in a trilogy following A Fistful of Dollars and For a Few Dollars More.
 It is probably the most famous Western ever produced.